-Dose-effect relations were calculated for different plant pathogens.
+The efficacy of the disinfectant, a low concentrated Potassium hypochlorite, was first tested in vitro according to the standard (OEPP/EPPO, 2008).
+Dose-effect relations were calculated for different fungal, bacterial and viral plant pathogens.
 As expected, contact time and dose required to eradicate pathogens varies with pathogen species and life stage.
+Subsequently trials under practical conditions were initiated focusing on the potential of the disinfection procedure to prevent the spread of plant viruses by recirculating nutrient solution.
 The disinfectant injected once weekly into the nutrient solution at 0.2 or 0.5 mg free chlorine/l nutrient solution for 60 or 30 minutes by a sensor, prevented the dispersal of Pepino mosaic virus in tomato crops (Bandte et al., 2016).
 These injection intervals assured that virus particles and even fungal spores of economic important pathogens released from infected plants do not accumulate and form an infectious reservoir.
 The yield of tomato plants grown in KCIO-treated nutrient solution was even significantly higher than that of control plants.